slidevjs/slidev/docs/guide/why.md

 - More concise: Slidev uses an extended Markdown format, while Reveal.js encourages you to write HTML to organize your slides.
 - Vue support: You can use Vue components in Slidev to make your slides interactive.
-- Vite based: Slidev is built on top of Vite, which provides instant HMR and flexible plugin API.
+- Vite-based: Slidev is built on top of Vite, which provides instant HMR and flexible plugin API.
 - Atomatic CSS: You can [UnoCSS](https://unocss.dev/) out of the box to style your slides.

 :::